Best Orland Park Doctors for Enlarged Prostate

 AUS locations in Orland Park for Enlarged Prostates

-Dr. Aaron Berger, Dr. Michael Herzog and Dr. Ike Oguejiofor are three of our four Board-Certified urologists that have been designated as a UroLift Center of Excellence.
+Dr. Aaron Berger, Dr. Michael Herzog and Dr. Ike Oguejiofor are three of our five Board-Certified urologists that have been designated as a UroLift Center of Excellence.
 The Urolift Treatment system is just one of the many treatments AUS provides as a way to help patients with an enlarged prostate after being diagnosed with BPH.

 Benign prostatic hyperplasia (BPH) is an enlargement of the prostate gland.
 It commonly occurs as men age.
 It can contribute to bothersome lower urinary tract symptoms (LUTS).
 We diagnose and treating Orland Park patients with an enlarged prostate almost every day.